 ECJ Ruling in Von Colson Case (1984) and how it is Currently Applied in Labour Court Cases to Assess CompensationPosted in : Supplementary Case Law Articles ROI on 27 August 2010

 This article focuses on the European Court of Justice ruling in the Von Colson case (1984) and how it is currently applied in Labour Court cases to assess compensation.

 Successful actions under employment legislation generally result in an award of financial compensation to the claimant.
 There are, however, exceptions to this general principle.
 An unfair dismissal claim, for example, may result in the reinstatement or re-engagement of the claimant.
-An employment equality claim may involve an employer being ordered to put in place transparent written procedures in addition to an
+An employment equality claim may involve an employer being ordered to put in place transparent written procedures in addition to an award of compensation.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article